Weirton Woman’s Club meets

-WEIRTON - The Weirton Woman's Club, a General Federation of Women's Clubs of West Virginia member organization, held their April meeting at the Masonic Lodge Annex with President Diane Pastoric presiding.
+WEIRTON – President Diane Pastoric presided over the recent March meeting of the Weirton Woman’s Club, a General Federation of Women’s Clubs of West Virginia member club.

 Diana Durst gave the inspiration and led the Pledge of Allegiance and Club Collect.

 Program Chair Jeanne Amidon introduced Pam Makricosta of the Weirton Museum and Cultural Center.
 Makricosta presented a program on “Rose the Riveters,” women who worked in industrial jobs during World War II.
 She shared personal stories and photos of local women and suggested reading “Women, War and Work,” and “A Mouth Full of Ribbons.”
 The museum will host an event honoring local Rosies in July.

 Women’s History Chair Wilma Roberts talked about Katherine Lee Bates, “America The Beautiful” composer.
 The general federation selected the song in 1922 as the organization’s official song.
 Bates was born in 1869 in Falmouth, Mass.
 Roberts shared excerpts from a book written by Bates’ niece, Dorothy Burgess.

 Chair June Pulice installed two new members, Susan Spencer Smith, sponsored by Carol Village, and Patty Kaminski, sponsored by Diane Pastoric.

 Jo-Ellen Wright announced the GFWC annual Women’s History Month Event is scheduled for Wednesday.
 Lisa Kathleen Graddy of the Smithsonian National Museum of American History will be the guest speaker.
 Graddy has worked at the museum since 1989, and she is the women’s political history and First Ladies collection curator.